 Is it possible for a political community to combine the rule of wisdom and virtue with popular consent?
 Can such a regime satisfy the need for both stability and energy?
 To understand why and how republics ancient and modern answered these questions, as well as why some republics succeeded and others failed, students will explore the theoretical and historical texts that illustrate the evolution of this political form.
 Rising above any particular party, policy, or platform, this course will distinguish the ancient effort to secure ordered liberty from its medieval and modern counterparts, throwing into specific relief the character of our own republican democracy and the challenges facing its success.
-Fulfills a "Great Conversation" requirement in the Core curriculum.
-Dobski, Mahoney/Three credits
+Dobski/Three credits